On-Demand Help for

 Here, you can get answers to your problems — on demand.

-You’ll have streaming access to 130+ challenges public officials face.
+You’ll have streaming access to 180+ challenges public officials face, with new topics added frequently.

-What if you’ve never had our Consent-Building training?
+What if you’ve never had your Consent-Building training?

-You’ll learn details and application we don’t cover in SDIC course
+You’ll learn details and application we don’t cover in NIMBY course

 You can use the Clinic Library as a way to dive deeper on challenging issues.
 You’ll get a refresher on why our method works, and how to put it to use for you and your organization.